Whittlesey culture: Decline

 The population of people in the Whittlesey settlements declined from 1400 until 1640 when they finally disappeared in northeastern Ohio.
-Longer and colder winters between 1500 and 1640, likely made cultivating crops difficult.
+Longer and colder winters between 1500 and 1640 likely made cultivating crops difficult.
 Over that period, people were more tightly concentrated in villages.
 The remains of some of the people identifies deaths due to disease, nutritional deficiency, and traumatic injury, including charred and butchered human bones.
 This indicates that there was war, torture, and some instances of cannibalism.
 When this occurred, there were small campsites located near the large villages.

 People from the Whittlesey tradition and Fort Ancient culture of Ohio and Pennsylvania may have been ancestors of the Erie people, who were ultimately "destroyed as a group in northeastern Ohio" in 1654 by invading Haudenosaunee peoples from New York.

 The Whittlesey lifestyle was similar to that of the Shawnee, but their settlement pattern was similar to the Haudenosaunee.
 The Whittlesey did not engage in the fur trade with European traders during the early contact period.
 Whittlesey sites were abandoned about 1640 and were not populated again until the mid-1740s when Odawa and Wyandot people from Detroit moved into the area.
 Due to the degree of displacement of Native groups during the early contact period, it is difficult to ascertain what happened to the Whittlesey culture people.

 Sites

 South Park Village

 The Whittlesey established a permanent village across from the Cuyahoga River and lived there for hundreds of years.
 Artifacts include arrowheads and decorated pottery.
 They did not have a complex trade network.
 Their diet included a combination of foods that were hunted and gathered.
 They hunted duck, beaver, and deer.
 River mollusks, walnuts, grapes, hickory nuts, and chokeberries were part of their diet.

 The site is located on a promontory above the western bank of the Cuyahoga River near Independence, Cuyahoga County, Ohio and seven miles from Lake Erie.
 It was listed with the National Register of Historic Places on June 22, 1976.
-A historic marker is located on the Tow Path Trail in Valley View, Ohio.
+A historic marker is located on the Towpath Trail in Valley View, Ohio.